FDio/csit/docs/job_specs/report_iterative/2n-tx2/vpp-mlr-00.md

 #1c AND imix AND ndrpdr AND xl710 AND drv_vfio_pci AND ethip4ipsec1000tnlsw-ip4base-int-aes128cbc-hmac512sha-udir
 #2c AND imix AND ndrpdr AND xl710 AND drv_vfio_pci AND ethip4ipsec1000tnlsw-ip4base-int-aes128cbc-hmac512sha-udir
 #4c AND imix AND ndrpdr AND xl710 AND drv_vfio_pci AND ethip4ipsec1000tnlsw-ip4base-int-aes128cbc-hmac512sha-udir
+##### ethip4ipsec1000tnlsw-ip4base-int-aes128gcm-udir
+#1c AND 1518b AND ndrpdr AND xl710 AND drv_vfio_pci AND ethip4ipsec1000tnlsw-ip4base-int-aes128gcm-udir
+#2c AND 1518b AND ndrpdr AND xl710 AND drv_vfio_pci AND ethip4ipsec1000tnlsw-ip4base-int-aes128gcm-udir
+#4c AND 1518b AND ndrpdr AND xl710 AND drv_vfio_pci AND ethip4ipsec1000tnlsw-ip4base-int-aes128gcm-udir
+#1c AND imix AND ndrpdr AND xl710 AND drv_vfio_pci AND ethip4ipsec1000tnlsw-ip4base-int-aes128gcm-udir
+#2c AND imix AND ndrpdr AND xl710 AND drv_vfio_pci AND ethip4ipsec1000tnlsw-ip4base-int-aes128gcm-udir
+#4c AND imix AND ndrpdr AND xl710 AND drv_vfio_pci AND ethip4ipsec1000tnlsw-ip4base-int-aes128gcm-udir
 ##### ethip4ipsec1000tnlsw-ip4base-int-aes256gcm-udir
 #1c AND 1518b AND ndrpdr AND xl710 AND drv_vfio_pci AND ethip4ipsec1000tnlsw-ip4base-int-aes256gcm-udir
 #2c AND 1518b AND ndrpdr AND xl710 AND drv_vfio_pci AND ethip4ipsec1000tnlsw-ip4base-int-aes256gcm-udir